Tucson couple passes away 8 days apart from COVID-19

 Apart but not far, the couple said their goodbyes through ZOOM as their conditions declined — Gwen passed first.

-“I was able to be with her and hold her hand, as they turned off the ventilator.
-We did a zoom call with my family, which was lovely.
+“I was able to be with her and hold her hand as they turned off the ventilator.
+We did a ZOOM call with my family, which was lovely.
 Everybody got to sing and tell fun stories and happy stories,” explained Madsen.

 For the next eight days, Madsen said her family encouraged Mike to keep fighting, unfortunately, COVID-19 took his life too.